nrwl/nx/docs/generated/cli/init.md

 ---
-title: "init - CLI command"
+title: 'init - CLI command'
-description: "Adds Nx to any type of workspace.
-It performs the following changes:
+description: 'Adds Nx to any type of workspace.
+It installs nx, creates an nx.json configuration file and optionally sets up distributed caching.
+For more info, check https://nx.dev/recipes/adopting-nx.'

-- Installs nx
-- Creates an nx.json configuration file
-- Sets up distributed caching (optional)
-- If migrating an Angular CLI, CRA or NestJS workspace, it installs the relevant Nx plugins for better developer experience"
 ---

 # init

 Adds Nx to any type of workspace.
-It performs the following changes:

-- Installs nx
-- Creates an nx.json configuration file
+It installs nx, creates an nx.json configuration file and optionally sets up distributed caching.
+For more info, check https://nx.dev/recipes/adopting-nx.
-- Sets up distributed caching (optional)
-- If migrating an Angular CLI, CRA or NestJS workspace, it installs the relevant Nx plugins for better developer experience

 ## Usage